Global Payroll

 Under South Africa’s Basic Conditions of Employment Act (BCEA), severance pay is determined based on an employee’s rate of remuneration and length of service.
 The minimum severance pay requirement is one week’s remuneration for each completed year of continuous service.
 Employers may agree to higher rates, typically outlined in collective agreements or employment contracts, or negotiated during the retrenchment consultation process.

-For employees on fixed-term contracts exceeding 24 months under Section 198B of the Labour Relations Act (LRA), severance pay is mandated if specific conditions are met, including earning below a designated threshold and the absence of alternative employment opportunities offered by the employer.
+For employees on certain fixed-term contracts under Section 198B of the Labour Relations Act (LRA), severance pay may also become payable where the statutory conditions are met.

-“Remuneration,” as defined by the BCEA, encompasses more than just basic wages and includes the value of various benefits received by the employee.
-When calculating severance pay, it is based on the gross remuneration before tax deductions.
-Special tax rates apply to severance benefits, requiring employers to obtain a tax directive from the South African Revenue Service (SARS) before disbursing severance pay to employees.
+Remuneration, as defined under the BCEA, is broader than basic wages and may include the value of certain benefits received by the employee.
+When calculating severance pay, it is based on gross remuneration before tax deductions.
+Special tax treatment can apply to severance benefits, and employers may need to obtain a tax directive from the South African Revenue Service (SARS) before payment.

 In essence, severance pay serves as a vital safeguard during workforce restructuring, ensuring fair compensation and supporting employees in their career transitions.